TriplyDB/Documentation/docs/triply-etl/publish/index.md

 The function destination expects that source data is linked data.
 Copying a source that is not linked data can result in errors.

+Please note that the `copySource` function is not considered part of the middleware layer but is a specialized function used for direct source-to-destination copying.
+As a result, it won't be counted in the middleware runtime.

 ## Using TriplyDB.js in TriplyETL